Kigali-NumericalMethods/student-material/README.md

 * Final exam (40%)
 	- Likely to be conducted on Feb 13, 2025 or Feb 14, 2025.

-* Completing the problem sets provided during lectures will constitute the homework component of your assessment for this course.
+* The problem sets provided during lectures will constitute a large component of the homeworks issued.

 ## Electronic references